hariPakala/BlooparkTask/README.md

 A react web application is created with customer form ('Client') from this client customer address information is sent to a http server running on port 8080

-The server running on port 8080 will recieve the data and send it to a python https server running on port 4432
+The server running on port 8080 will receive the data and send it to a python https server running on port 4432

 Python server would verify the customer city and zipcode matching and insert the data into